0x1h0b/Reverse-Shell/README.md

            sudo python3 client.py <server_ip_addr> <port_no_to_use>

-      the same port used at server side if you are testing on same machine or host.. then use 127.0.0.1 (the loopback address) as the <server_ip_addr>.
+      the same port used at server side
+ NOTE:- if you are testing on same machine or host.. then can use 127.0.0.1 (the loopback address) as the IP addr for both server and client .

   (WINDOWS)